DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture3.md

 ### Uncovered Interest Rate Parity

-• Suppose you forecast the spot rate next year to remain unchanged at 120 ¥/$
+- Suppose you forecast the spot rate next year to remain unchanged at 120 ¥/$
-• Even though you cannot make a riskless profit through CIA, given your estimation of the future spot rate, you can enter into an uncovered interest “arbitrage”
+- Even though you cannot make a risk-less profit through CIA, given your estimation of the future spot rate, you can enter into an uncovered interest “arbitrage”
-• In an uncovered position, rather than locking in a forward rate today, you take your chances and hope you’re right about your assessment of the future spot rate
+- In an uncovered position, rather than locking in a forward rate today, you take your chances and hope you’re right about your assessment of the future spot rate

 ![Alt text](assets\IMG84.PNG)